Christian Wallis, DHA, MBA, FACHE

 Justine is an accounting professional with more than 25 years of experience in both the private and public sector.
 She holds a Bachelor of Science degree in Accounting and her Master’s degree in Business Administration.
 She began her career at The UPS Store Global Headquarters, where she spent 18 years in accounting and management, including Director of Finance and Revenue Accounting.
 Justine also served as Controller for a private management company, where she was responsible for the financial operation of 13 golf courses.
 During the last 11 years, Justine owned and operated an accounting business offering services from bookkeeping to controller needs.
 Justine enjoys spending quality time with her husband and two daughters and has a passion for travel.
 She feels honored to be working for GHD and is excited to be part of an organization that focuses on the well-being of the local community.

-Kara earned her B.S. in Marketing and minor in Chinese from San Diego State University in 2019.
-She is originally from Fresno, CA and has lived in the San Diego area for the past 7 years.
-She began connecting with the local community during university by serving youth campers at the YMCA Mission Valley and tutoring students at the SDSU Writing Center.
+Kara earned her Bachelor’s of Science in Marketing with a minor in Chinese from San Diego State University in 2019.
+She is originally from Fresno, CA and moved to San Diego in 2015.
+She began connecting with the local community during university by serving youth at the YMCA Mission Valley and tutoring students at the SDSU Writing Center.
 For the past 3 years, Kara has served older adults in a communications role at nonprofit Alzheimer’s San Diego.
-Kara is passionate about the arts, animals (especially cats), and trashy reality TV.
+Kara is passionate about the arts, animals, and trashy reality TV.
 She strives to leave a positive impact on those around her and enjoys finding new ways to prioritize self-care.

 Randi is a San Diego native and was raised in East County.
 Randi has over 20 years of executive support experience in legal and nonprofit settings.
 She joined the District in Fall 2021 after several years serving as Executive Assistant for The Salvation Army San Diego Regional Office.
 At the District, she supports the daily operations within the office, as well as public business on behalf of the Chief Executive Officer, Board of Directors, and the Leadership Team.
 Randi is passionate about spending time with her family and serving the community through volunteerism, with a focus on making a difference in mental health services.